ARCTraining/hpc2-software/book/course/theory.md

 Containers have less overheard (often no noticable performance loss) due to not needing to emulate any hardware, more flexible and require less storage and configuration.

-ARC3 and ARC4 support Singularity and Apptainer (the new sucessor to Singularity) container tools.
+ARC3 and ARC4 support Singularity and Apptainer (the new successor to Singularity) container tools.
 They support the import and running of Docker containers.

 ### Virtual Environments